AnyBody/tutorials/A_Getting_started_anyscript/lesson4.md

 pointing to a folder with motion drivers, that are specific to that study.
 :::

-You must now run the **"Main.ArmStudy.Kinematics"** operation.
+You must now run the **"ArmStudy.Kinematics"** operation.
 If you need to refer back to how this is done, look at
 {ref}`this prior tutorial<running-analysis>`.